wa120/jqcomp/README.md

      view        main.html
      controller  main.js

-this controller is js file and designed to closure by
+this controller is js file and designed to closure in main.js

      (function(comp){